Course No: ENGL.1010-021; SIS Class Nbr: 1707; SIS Term: 2840

 A workshop course that thoroughly explores the writing process from pre-writing to revision, with an emphasis on critical thinking, sound essay structure, mechanics, and academic integrity.
 Students will read, conduct rhetorical analyses, and practice the skills required for participation in academic discourse.
 Students will write expository essays throughout the semester, producing a minimum of four formal essays.

-Related Programs: B.A. in Mathematics, B.A. in English, B.S. in Information Technology, B.S. in Business Administration, B.S. in Mechanical Engineering Technology, A.S. in Mechanical Engineering Technology, A.S. in Information Technology, B.S. in Information Technology: Business Minor Option, B.S. in Criminal Justice, B.S. in Criminal Justice: Paralegal Option, B.S. in Applied Mathematics, A.S. in Electronic Engineering Technology, B.S. in Electronic Engineering Technology, B.L.A. in Liberal Arts, B.S. in Mathematics, B.S. in Mathematics: Statistics Concentration, B.S. in Mathematics: Teacher Concentration, A.S. in Management, B.A. in Psychology
+Related Programs: A.S. in Business Administration, B.A. in Mathematics, B.A. in English, B.S. in Information Technology, B.S. in Business Administration, B.S. in Mechanical Engineering Technology, A.S. in Mechanical Engineering Technology, A.S. in Information Technology, B.S. in Information Technology: Business Minor Option, B.S. in Criminal Justice, B.S. in Criminal Justice: Paralegal Option, B.S. in Applied Mathematics, A.S. in Electronic Engineering Technology, B.S. in Electronic Engineering Technology, B.L.A. in Liberal Arts, B.S. in Mathematics, B.S. in Mathematics: Statistics Concentration, B.S. in Mathematics: Teacher Concentration, B.A. in Psychology

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Online & Continuing Education reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.